Get exclusive insights about Engineering at Monzo!

 Book open Reading time: 4 mins

 Finding a job with a charity is the dream of a lot of graduates – both those who are looking for a socially conscious career, and those looking for a more flexible work-life balance than can usually be found in the private sector.
-To get into the not-for-profit sector, you’re likely to need some relevant experience.
-There’s then the challenge of finding a job to apply for, and the task of creating an excellent application.
-In this article we’ll look at all three in turn.
+We understand the challenge of finding a job to apply for and the task of creating an excellent application for charity.
+This is why in this article we give you an overview of the sector including the roles available, what you can expect to earn, what skills you need to thrive and application tips.

 Why work in the charity/not-for-profit sector?